-From tax and debt, to trade and climate change.
-If we are serious about addressing poverty and poor health the we cannot shy away from addressing complex and controversial issues.
+From tax and debt, to trade and climate change – if we are serious about addressing poverty and poor health then we cannot shy away from addressing complex and controversial issues.
 Drug policy cannot be ignored if we are serious about dealing with the root causes of poverty, not just the symptoms.

 All new approaches need to include local communities in design and implementation making sure they are able to participate.
 They need to ensure public infrastructure and public services and be integrated with national development plans and programmes.

 We will need new indicators to measure how drug policies affect poor and marginalised communities and their development, providing strong evidence and expertise for the most effective policies with sustainable development at their core.

 A decade ago the UN agreed on an action plan to counter the ‘world drug problem’.
 This plan enforced prohibition, damaging the lives of people around the world.

 In March 2019 we attended the meeting where these plans were reviewed.
 Unfortunately, despite this review, the approach to international drug laws remains largely the same, and health and human rights continue to be undermined by drug policies worldwide.